- 1 In high tech, the real innovation is real value.

 That role can be seen at CSC.
 To address these upheavals in the buyer’s journey, CSC created a clear cross-channel view of all pre-conversion events, including what ads a prospect saw, what content they looked at, and what actions they took.
 Integrated data from their marketing automation, CRM and analytics platform allowed them to tie together all the events leading to conversion, from retweets to emails, display ads to click-throughs.
 All of this led to a 265 per cent year-over-year increase in marketing lead generation and drove additional sales.

 Change instead of die.

 The imperative to innovate is real.
 But high-tech companies that focus on understanding their customers so they can deliver experiences with real value rise above all that.
-Starting with the customer helps you understand what you need from your technology.
-And by unifying your technology into a single, unified platform, you’ll see how the benefits of that technology — deep customer intelligence and personalized experiences — can transform your entire company.
+Starting with the customer helps you to understand what you need from your technology.
+And by unifying your technology into a single, unified platform, you’ll see how the benefits of that technology — deep customer intelligence and personalised experiences — can transform your entire company.

 Chris Townsend, “‘Innovate or Die’: Why Google’s 80/20 Rule is a Red Herring,” Wired, August 2013, https://www.wired.com/insights/2013/08/innovate-or-die-why-googles-8020-rule-is-a-red-herring/.

 “CSC: Seeing Clear through to Conversion,” Adobe, May 2013.